lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/generic-oauth-provider.md

 <figure><img src="../../.gitbook/assets/Settings  OAuth  Meta Data.png" alt="" width="563"><figcaption><p>Enter a Displayed Name, Category, Icon and a Description</p></figcaption></figure>

 {% hint style="danger" %}
-In Lowcoder v2.4.0 you must set the field "Source" to GENERIC
+In OpenFlower v2.4.0 you must set the field "Source" to GENERIC
 {% endhint %}

-From Lowcoder v2.4.1, the field "Source" will be hidden and filled out automatically.
+From OpenFlower v2.4.1, the field "Source" will be hidden and filled out automatically.

 ### OAuth Configuration